6 Simple Breathing Exercise To Deal With Stress

 4. After becoming accustomed to the aforementioned techniques, you can breathe more deeply by leaving one hand on your tummy and placing the other lightly over your chest.

-Take deep breath in to let your stomach expand.
+Take a deep breath in to let your stomach expand.

-5. When it reaches its limit, take few more breaths to completely fill your lungs.
+5. When it reaches its limit, take a few more breaths to completely fill your lungs.

 There is no holding in between the eight counts that make up each inhalation and exhale.